xilin2/vision-openpose-video/README.md

 A combination of two GitHub repositories: [Pytorch OpenPose](https://github.com/Hzzone/pytorch-openpose) and [Yolo Hand Detection](https://github.com/cansik/yolo-hand-detection)

-The repos I cloned have pre-existing connections between files (via imports, etc.).
+The two repos above have pre-existing connections between files (via imports, etc.).
 I had to preserve some of these connections (or at least to my knowledge) since some of them were encoded in files that I was unable to open through a text editor.
 To bypass this, the files from the two repos are organized in a slightly confusing way.
 I provided instructions on how to organize these files.

 ### Getting Started